 Prince George's County

-Nicole is proud to support advances in renewal energy sources such as offshore wind projects here in Maryland that will help clean our air and waterways as well as bring more jobs to the state.
+Nicole voted to create an urban tree program to replace trees removed during transportation construction projects.
+Nicole is proud to support advances in renewable energy sources such as offshore wind projects here in Maryland that will help clean our air and waterways as well as bring more jobs to the state.

 Protecting our environment is important for the future of the planet and the health of everyone.